periodo/periodo-website/guide/1-open-and-browse.md

 </figcaption>
 </figure>

 At the bottom you will see a scrollable list of periods.
 Initially, this list will include all of the periods in the dataset.
 The periods in the list can be sorted by clicking on the column headers.
-Hovering over or clicking on a period in the list will display, below the list, detailed information about the selected period and the authority that defined it.
+Hovering over a period in the list will display, below the list, detailed information about the selected period and the authority that defined it.
+Clicking on a period to select it will keep the detailed view focused on it.
+You can use the up and down arrow keys to change the selected period.

 <figure>
 <img class="screenshot"